2022 Tax Credit Cap Fully Reserved

-The Division of Conservation has reserved the full $45 million in tax credits for conservation easements donated in 2021.
-This is the result of the enhanced incentive provided by new legislation in 2021 and a rise in the number of applications for the tax credit.
-Although the annual cap for 2021 has been completely reserved, $15 million of the annual cap for 2022 is available for conservation easements donated in 2021 pursuant to C.R.S.
+The Division of Conservation has reserved the full $45 million in tax credits for conservation easements donated in 2022.
+This is the result of the enhanced incentive provided by legislation in 2021 and a rise in the number of applications for the tax credit.
+Although the annual cap for 2022 has been completely reserved, up to $15 million of the annual cap for each future year is available for conservation easements donated in 2022 pursuant to C.R.S.
 39-22-522(2.5).
 This so-called "wait list" provides for tax credits to be issued from the next year's cap, for use beginning in the next year.
 In this way, eligible taxpayers may continue to apply for the tax credit after the annual cap has been reached.
 The process for issuing tax credits will not change.
 Applications will continue to be processed in the order received.
 Tax credit certificates will continue to be issued, regardless of the cap year, without additional delay.
 A column denoting the amount of "wait list" credits that have been reserved has been added to the tax credit cap table on the Division's homepage.

 A conservation easement is a voluntary legal agreement to restrict use of a property.
 Typically, development is limited or prohibited in order to forever protect and preserve conservation values, such as natural habitat, open space scenic views and agriculture, and outdoor recreation and education.
 The conservation easement is recorded in the public record and is enforced by the holder of the conservation easement.
 A conservation easement that is donated may qualify as a charitable contribution eligible for Colorado's state income tax credit.